Aqovia/windows-azure-storage-wordpress/readme.txt

-=== Windows Azure Storage for WordPress ===
+=== Windows Azure Storage for WordPress (with cache control extension) ===
-Contributors: Microsoft Open Technologies
+Contributors: Microsoft Open Technologies, aQovia UK Ltd
 Tags: Microsoft, Microsoft Open Technologies, Windows Azure, Windows Azure Storage, WordPress, Media Files, Upload Requires at least: 2.8.0
-Tested up to: 3.4.1
+Tested up to: 3.8.1

-Stable tag: 2.0
+Stable tag: 2.0.3

 This WordPress plugin allows you to use Windows Azure Storage Service to host your media for your WordPress powered blog.